hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 boarding school) system?

 Swamiji: Haven't you read the stories from the Upanishads?
 I will tell you one.
-Satyakâma went to live the life of a Brahmachârin with his Guru.
+Satyakāma went to live the life of a Brahmachārin with his Guru.
 The Guru gave into his charge some cows and sent him away to the forest with them.
 Many months passed by, and when Satyakama saw that the number of cows was doubled he thought of returning to his Guru.
 On his way back, one of the bulls, the fire, and some other animals gave him instructions about the Highest Brahman.
-When the disciple came back, the Guru at once saw by a mere glance at his face that the disciple had learnt the knowledge of the Supreme Brahman (Chhândogya, IV. ix.
+When the disciple came back, the Guru at once saw by a mere glance at his face that the disciple had learnt the knowledge of the Supreme Brahman (Chhāndogya, IV. ix.
 2.).
 Now, the moral this story is meant to teach is that true education is gained by constant living in communion with nature.